-Business recovery solutions
+Business recovery services

 Facing up to the fact that your business is in serious financial peril is one of the most harrowing admissions that any businessperson can make, and speed is of the essence.

-Headed by Richard Gardiner, our corporate team has extensive experience in this highly specialised area.
+Headed by Richard Gardiner, our corporate business recovery services team has extensive experience in this highly specialised area.
 We can work with you, quickly, and help you make the right decision when considering the best course of action as to how to salvage your company or take the correct steps to help you avoid the pitfalls of corporate insolvency.

 In the event that recovery in full or in part is not possible, it is important that the correct method of winding down is utilised with a view to maximising the return to creditors and in some cases the members.

-The formal methods available include:
+The formal Business recovery services methods available include:

 • Administration – an Administrator is appointed to deal with the company’s affairs and, on appointment, takes control of the company / its business.
 The Administrator’s role is wide ranging and will vary on a case-by-case basis, however, typically involves actions such as renegotiating contracts, dealing with redundancies and liaising with creditors.
 The appointment of the Administrator can be made for a number of reasons, including providing a platform to negotiate a Company Voluntary Arrangement (“CVA”), selling the business as a ‘going concern’ or selling the company’s assets to provide a return to its creditors.